 Treasury shares No of shares

-At 1 July 2015 496 123
+At 1 July 2016 476 123

 Share options exercised (20 000)

-At 30 June 2016 476 123
+At 1 July 2017 456 123

-Share options exercised (20 000)
+Share options exercised (25 000)

+Shares cancelled (431 123)

-At 30 June 2017 456 123
+At 30 July 2018 -

 Share options exercised in each respective year have been settled using the treasury shares of the group.
 The reduction in the treasury share equity component is equal to the cost incurred to acquire the shares, on a weighted average basis.
 Any excess between the cash received from employees and reduction in treasury shares is adjusted in retained income.

-The difference between total number of treasury shares and the share options allocated relates to share options that have lapsed but the treasury shares have not been cancelled.
+All the treasury shares were cancelled during the year.